 Who built & operates Bald Hills Wind Farm?

 Bald Hills Wind Farm selected Senvion GmbH to supply the wind turbines and construct the wind farm under a full turn-key Engineering, Procurement and Construction contract.

-Bald Hills Wind Farm has also engaged Senvion GmbH under a long term Operations and Maintenance contract to maintain the wind farm and provide ongoing technical support.
+In December 2019, Bald Hills Wind Farm engaged Vestas under a long term Operations and Maintenance contract to maintain the wind farm and provide ongoing technical support.